 Named author states the above, looking slightly off frame, interview style.

-Dr Rita Campos Pires: After its development, this technique allowed a high throughput assay for researchers in the field of neuroprotection in TBI to explore the potential for drugs to prevent the spread of cell death in brain tissue after exposure to a blast shockwave [1-INT].
+Dr Robert Dickinson: This technique allows a high throughput assay for researchers in the field of neuroprotection to explore the potential for drugs to prevent the spread of cell death in brain tissue after exposure to blast shockwaves [1-INT].

 Named author states the above, looking slightly off frame, interview style.